UIT University: UITCS ACM Student Chapter

 The UIT Computer Society (UITCS) is a group of undergraduate students dedicated to develop the interest of people in computing and information technologies.
-UITCS activities include poster sessions, seminars, workshops and competitions.
+UITCS activities include poster sessions, seminars, workshops, and competitions.

-The society has established an R&D department to discover the problems facing local IT industries and find possible solutions.
+The society has established an R&D department to uncover the problems facing local IT industries and find possible solutions.

 In March 2006, the Association for Computing Machinery (ACM) officially chartered UITCS as a Student Chapter, so UITCS was renamed UITCS ACM Student Chapter.
-ACM, the Association for Computing Machinery, is an educational and scientific society uniting the world's computing educators, researchers and professionals.
+ACM, the Association for Computing Machinery, is an educational and scientific society uniting the world's computing educators, researchers, and professionals.

 UTECH

 UTECH is a software competition in Pakistan.
 UTECH 2009 was organized at UIT campus at Abul-Hasan Isphani Road, Karachi.
-It was one of the largest information technology event of Pakistan with contests and exhibitions of software from all over the country and the neighboring countries of South Asia.
+It was one of the largest information technology events of Pakistan with contests and exhibitions of software from all over the country and the neighboring countries of South Asia.
 It includes a Software Competition, Dynamic Programming Contest with the collaboration of ACM's NUCES Chapter, Kids Corner (where students from Grade School display their ideas), G3n.
 X (Generation Xtreme) Gaming Competition and book festival.

-UIT Literary Society
+UIT University Literary Society

-For polishing literary skills, UIT has a literary society organized by students under the supervision of faculty from humanities department.
-UIT Literary society has yet to arrange any competitions/event.
+UIT has a literary society, which is student-led and overseen by faculty members from the humanities department.
+The UITU Literary Society is yet to organize any competitions or events.

-UIT Reader's Club
+UIT University Reader's Club

 Reader's Club was formed by Mufti Emad-ul-Haq and student Wajid Hassan to develop the understanding of the sociopolitical condition of the Pakistan and the importance of Islam to the country and its impact on the society and individuals.
 Readers club intends produce well behaved personalities with capabilities of tolerance.
 The discussions in this club are very analytical in nature and have developed strong communication skills among the students.
 Sessions of Reader's Club are arranged and organized by students on topics set or voted by students on their Facebook page.
 Topics regarding current events, no matter how controversial, have been discussed in previous sessions.
 All sessions are chaired by Mufti Emad-ul-Haq.
 Faculty members from various departments also join the sessions along with students.

 Another aim of this club is to develop interpersonal and communication skills among engineering students who are otherwise perceived to be shy.

 International Partnership

-Due to UIT's linkage with Dalhousie University of Canada, not less than 40 UIT students are continuing their education at Dalhousie University.
-A number of them after graduating from there have joined UIT faculty.
-Professors from Dalhousie University visit UIT to conduct guest lectures.
+Thanks to UIT's affiliation with Dalhousie University in Canada, over 40 UIT students completed their higher studies at Dalhousie University.
+Several of them, upon completing their studies, have returned to join the faculty at UIT.
+Additionally, professors from Dalhousie University frequently visited UIT to deliver guest lectures.